 Ford once said: “If I had asked people what they wanted, they would have said faster horses.”

 Intrinsic motivation of people at that time was to get to their destination faster.
-The invention of mass marketed automobile for middle class helped create a Virtuous Circle that helped strengthen the US economy.
+The invention of mass marketed automobiles for the middle class helped create a Virtuous Circle that helped strengthen the US economy.

 Ford was very intuitive about people’s intrinsic motivations.
 You might think he believed the color of cars was extrinsic and that is why in 1909 he said: “Any customer can have a car painted any color that he wants so long as it is black”.
 But, in fact, the reason was solely to make cars more affordable.